ctrlo/SMSRelay/README.md

 It is primarily designed for routing inbound messages to a number within an Andrews & Arnold's account to multiple SIMs.

+It is a Perl script requiring the Dancer2 web framework.
+Whilst this is overkill for the required task (and probably makes it more difficult to install), it was the quickest way for me to write it.

 ## Installation

 * Install files to ```/usr/local/SMSRelay```